 The Tennessee AIDS Advocacy Network works to create a Tennessee that is free from stigma and discrimination and provide mutual support for people living with HIV/AIDS and affected communities through outreach and public education, policy advocacy, and community-building.

 The mission of Nashville CARES is to end the HIV/AIDS epidemic in Middle Tennessee.
-With your help, Nashville CARES offers services annually to more than 50,000 Middle Tennesseans at-risk of or living with HIV/AIDS including: HIV prevention education to more than 29,000 youth and adults.
+With your help, Nashville CARES offers services annually to more than 50,000 Middle Tennesseans at-risk of or living with HIV/AIDS.

-As a member of the TN AIDS Action Network Volunteer Team, you will have opportunities to conduct outreach at events and festivals, make phone calls to let our Action Team know about advocacy opportunities, and enter the data that we need to keep our members connected and engaged.
-You will also be part of a community of more than 500 dedicated Tennesseans who give their time and energy to fight for the rights of people living with HIV and those at risk in our state.
+As a member of the TN AIDS Action Network Volunteer Team you will be part of a community of more than 500 dedicated Tennesseans who give their time and energy to fight for the rights of people living with HIV and those at risk in our state.